ColinFay/bubble/README.md

 Launch a new NodeJS session with `NodeSession$new()`.

-This function takes the path to your NodeJS binary.
-It returns an object that can be used to interact with the launched Node session.
+This function uses the path to your NodeJS binary.
 On MacOS, it can be found with `Sys.which("node")`, on Debian `Sys.which("nodejs")` (if installed through `apt-get install nodejs`).

-`NodeSession$new()` tries to guess where Node is by looking at both these `Sys`.
+`NodeSession$new()` tries to guess where NodeJS is by looking at both these `Sys`.
 If they are both empty, you’ll get an error, and need to provide the path manually.

+This function returns an object that can be used to interact with the launched Node session.

 ``` r
 library(bubble)